University of Bedfordshire

 I graduated with a First Class degree in BA (Hons) Music Technology and scored the best results in the Creative Arts, Technologies and Science Faculty.

-Being a PAL leader has enabled me to gain many skills including leadership skills, which I hope to take further in the next six months by applying for a management scheme in a local supermarket.
+Being a PAL leader enabled me to gain many skills including leadership skills.
 PAL has enabled me to gain confidence in my own abilities, improve my team work skills and has helped me develop skills in planning and organisation.

 All of these skills gained by being a PAL leader have enabled me to discuss how I have used my skills in the past, as well as taking a part in being offered jobs.
 PAL as a whole has helped build me as a person and is one of the most important aspects of my CV.

-I’ve recently completed my MSc by Research at the University and was a PAL Leader during the second and third years of my undergraduate degree in BSc Psychology and a PAL Fellow during my MSc.
+I’ve recently completed my MSc by Research at the University and was a PAL Leader during the second and third years of my undergraduate degree in BSc Psychology.

 PAL has been a fantastic experience for me, giving me plenty of opportunities to not only develop my skills in areas such as leadership, resilience, teamwork, communication, but also let me meet a lot of new people through the training courses and CPD sessions with PAL Leaders from other courses.